TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 ### SO much writing!

-It is clean but with so much writing?
+It is cleaner, but with so much writing?
 Thanks, but no, thanks.
 Let's go back to `@inject`...

 Wait!
 Before any premature conclusion, let's set the goal first.